Thursday, October 31, 2024

 Give it a try.
 Let’s not forget the value of human connection through talking to strangers.

-I remain your pal.
+I remain your pal, Ronnie

 A Crisp Thursday Morning on the Island 🏝